-The World Trade Center site is a significant place for those who want to pay tribute to the lives lost in the events of 9/11 and gain some perspective on that fateful day.
-The 16-acre footprint in lower Manhattan includes an 8-acre memorial plaza dedicated to the victims and survivors of September 11, 2001, and the February 26, 1993, terrorist attacks there.
+The World Trade Center site is a significant place for those who want to pay tribute to the lives lost in the events of 9/11 and gain some perspective regarding that fateful day.
+The 16-acre footprint in lower Manhattan includes an 8-acre memorial plaza dedicated to both the victims and survivors of September 11, 2001, and the February 26, 1993, terrorist attacks.

 The 9/11 Memorial opened on the 10th anniversary of the 9/11 attacks on September 11, 2011, with a ceremony for victims' families.
-It opened to the general public the following day.
+The official opening to the general public was on the following day.

-The memorial site opens to the public daily from 7:30 a.m. to 9 p.m. with no admission charge.
-Early morning usually gives you the best chance for some peace and quiet, before the full cacophony of city sounds intrudes.
-The crowds typically thin out a bit in the evening, and after dark, the water cascading into the reflecting pools turns into a shimmering curtain and the victims' inscriptions appear to be carved in gold.
+The memorial site is open to the public with no admission charge.
+Early morning usually provides the best chance for some peace and quiet, before the full cacophony of city sounds intrude.
+The crowds typically thin out in the evening, and after dark, the water cascading into the reflecting pools turns into a shimmering curtain and the victims' inscriptions appear to be carved in gold.

 National September 11 Memorial Museum

 The 9/11 Memorial Museum opened to the public on May 21, 2014.
 The museum collection includes more than 23,000 images, 500 hours of video, and 10,000 artifacts.
 The atrium entrance to the 9/11 Memorial Museum houses two tridents from the steel facade of WTC 1 (the North Tower) that you can see without paying museum admission.

 9/11 Tribute Museum

-The September 11th Families' Association put together the 9/11 Tribute Museum to pair those looking to learn about 9/11 with those who lived through it.
+The September 11th Families' Association put together the 9/11 Tribute Museum to pair those looking to learn about 9/11 with those who survived the event.
 The displays feature firsthand accounts from both survivors and victims' family members, as well as artifacts from the site, many on loan from the families of those lost on 9/11.
 Since the Tribute Museum opened in 2006,family members, survivors, first responders, and Manhattan residents have been sharing their personal stories on walking tours and in the museum's galleries.